Tuning Frequency Bias in Neural Network Training with Nonuniform Data: Experimental details

 where $\mathbf{I}$ is the $n$-by-$n$ identity matrix and $\mathbf{u}, \mathbf{y}$ are the vectors of length $n \times N_{\text{pixel}}$ given by $\mathbf{u} = (\text{vec}(\mathcal{N}(\mathbf{x}_1))^\top, \ldots, \text{vec}(\mathcal{N}(\mathbf{x}_n))^\top)^\top$ and $\mathbf{y} = (\text{vec}(\mathbf{x}_1)^\top, \ldots, \text{vec}(\mathbf{x}_n)^\top)^\top$.
 Hence, the discrete NTK matrix is given by $n^{-1}\mathbf{H}^\infty (\mathbf{I} \otimes \mathbf{J}_s^\top \mathbf{J}_s)$, where the $(i,j)$th sub-block is $\mathbf{H}^\infty_{ij} = \big \langle \frac{\partial \text{vec}(\mathcal{N}(\mathbf{x}_i;\mathbf{W})) }{\partial \mathbf{W}},\frac{\partial \text{vec}(\mathcal{N}(\mathbf{x}_j;\mathbf{W}))}{\partial \mathbf{W}} \big \rangle$ for $i, j = 1, \ldots, n$.
 Here, $\big \langle \frac{\partial \text{vec}(\mathcal{N}(\mathbf{x}_i;\mathbf{W})) }{\partial \mathbf{W}},\frac{\partial \text{vec}(\mathcal{N}(\mathbf{x}_j;\mathbf{W}))}{\partial \mathbf{W}} \big \rangle$ is interpreted as the $N_{\text{pixel}}$-by-$N_{\text{pixel}}$ matrix whose $(i',j')$th entry is $\big \langle \frac{\partial [\text{vec}(\mathcal{N}(\mathbf{x}_i;\mathbf{W}))_{i'}] }{\partial \mathbf{W}},\frac{\partial [\text{vec}(\mathcal{N}(\mathbf{x}_j;\mathbf{W}))_{j'}]}{\partial \mathbf{W}} \big \rangle$.
 This means that the frequency biasing behavior during NN training is directly affected by the choice of $s$.
 We remark that while~\cref{eq:finalloss} is a mathematically equivalent expression for the loss function that allows us to easily express the NTK, in practice, we implement the loss function based on~\cref{eq.sobolevpicture} using a 2D FFT protocol.

-We use the same autoencoder architecture as in~\citet{autoencoder}, except with the loss function in~\cref{eq:finalloss} for $s = -1, 0, 1$.
+We use the same autoencoder architecture as in~\citep{autoencoder}, except with the loss function in~\cref{eq:finalloss} for $s = -1, 0, 1$.
+We train the autoencoder using mini-batch gradient descent with batch size equal to $256$.
 We first pollute the training images with low-frequency noise and train the NN, hoping that the trained NN will act as filter for the noise.
 We see that training the NN with~\cref{eq:finalloss} for $s = 1$ gives us the best results due to the high-frequency biasing induced by the choice of the loss function.
 Although $\mathbf{H}^\infty$ is low frequency biasing, the high-frequency biasing of $\mathbf{J}_s^\top \mathbf{J}_s$ dominates for sufficiently large $s$.
 In that case, the low-frequency noise barely changes the training in the earlier epochs as the low-frequency components of the residual correspond to small eigenvalues of $\mathbf{H}^\infty (\mathbf{I} \otimes \mathbf{J}_s^\top \mathbf{J}_s)$.
-Similar results are discussed in~\citet{engquist2020quadratic} and \citet{yang2021implicit} in the inverse problem and image processing contexts, respectively.
+Similar results are discussed in~\citep{engquist2020quadratic} and \citep{yang2021implicit} in the inverse problem and image processing contexts, respectively.

 The opposite phenomenon occurs when we add high-frequency noise (see~\Cref{fig:autoencoder}, bottom row).
 Since $\mathbf{H}^\infty$ by itself makes the NN training procedure bias towards low-frequencies, the output for $s=0$ does already filter high-frequency noise.
 Since $\mathbf{J}_s^\top \mathbf{J}_s$ for $s<0$ further biases towards low-frequencies, one can obtain better high-frequency filters.
 We observe that the best denoising results for the autoencoder comes from selecting $s=-1$ (see~\Cref{fig:autoencoder}, bottom row).